appbaseio/reactive-manual/docs/v1.0.0/components/DataController.md

     takes **value** as a parameter and **returns** the data query to be applied to the component, as defined in Elasticsearch v2.4 Query DSL.
     `Note:` customQuery is called on value changes in the **DataController** component as long as the component is a part of `react` dependency of at least one other component.
 - **onValueChange** `Function`
     is called every time the component's **value** changes and is passed as a parameter to the function.
-This is an ideal way for updating other UI components that need to be updated when **DataController's** value changes.
+This can be used for updating other UI components when **DataController's** value changes.

 ### Examples